elya-le/daily-practice/QA-Engineer-Practice/QA_wolf_practice/README.md

 Here is my documentation of my process of refreshing my JavaScript skills and studying for the technical assessment... even though I have not yet submitted the take home challenge or reached the point of applying for the position. there is no time lost in preparing and documenting for something I want to do and a career want to grow into.

+My goals with this practice are to
+Document thinking my process, not just my code
+Dont just learn Playwright - understand why each feature matters Don't just make it work - make it reliable
+Don't just write tests - think about what could go wrong